Stephanie Eslake is an award-winning writer and editor. Based in Tasmania, she works freelance and is passionate about communicating the arts.

 Corporate content

-Stephanie is a copywriter and editor, and outside her arts journalism she produces marketing and communication content for individuals and organisations.
-Stephanie produces website content, press releases, educational content, and more.
+Stephanie is a copywriter and editor.
+She regularly produces marketing and communication content for individuals and organisations.
+Stephanie enjoys crafting website content, press releases, educational content, and more.
 Some recent clients include:

 - Canva